Mtn-View/PastaBotReborn/README.md

 `npm run start` to start the bot with node, and give the normal status message.

 Before using the secret feature, you'll have to populate the fields yourself because I'm not about to distribute WOTC content on my GitHub.

+<h1>TODO</h1>
+Stuff I want to add to this bot, but have been too lazy to do yet.
+* Make the asynchronous stuff not terrible since I actually know some JS now.
+* Create and run macros to have this but call other multi-argument bot commands with one command.
+* Command hints / slash commands.
+* Randomly changing names from a list, specified in JSON or something.
+* Server/guild-specific storage / paramters
+* * Bot channel
+* * Separate folders for stored stuff like secrets
+* * Macros